-The only leadership lid you will ever create is whatever area you choose to control.
+The leadership lid you will always create is in whatever area you choose to control.

-Vision – Senior leadership should make sure the vision of the organization is always in the minds of people, therefore I must continually reinforce it in what I say and do.
+Vision – I believe senior leadership should make sure the vision of the organization is always in the minds of people, therefore I must continually reinforce it in what I say and do.

-Staff culture – Senior leadership, especially in the early days, plays a primary role in setting the culture.
+Staff culture – Senior leadership – always, but especially in the early days – plays a primary role in setting the culture.
 Things such as staff morale, approach to structure and the working atmosphere are greatly embedded and formed by the senior leader.

 The organization’s pursuit of excellence – People will never push for more excellence than the level expected, led, and lived by senior leadership.

-The moral value of the organization – The character and integrity of the organization will reflect senior leadership.
+The moral value of the organization – The character and integrity of the organization will reflect senior leadership’s character and integrity.
 Period.

-The velocity of change – Senior leadership sets the speed that change and innovation is welcome in the organization.
+The velocity of change – Senior leadership sets the speed in which change and innovation is welcome in the organization.

-As a leader, especially in a new organization (church plant), I realize the less I control, the more I can allow others to lead.
+As a leader, I realize the less I control, the more I can allow others to lead.
 The result is a healthier, happier organization that is more prone for growth.
-There are things, such as the above, that by default and, for their importance, senior leadership should control.
-If control seems to harsh a word, choose another, but these should not be delegated too far beyond the ability to guide them.
+There are things, such as the above, which by default and for their importance, senior leadership should control.
+If control seems to harsh a word then choose another, but these should not be delegated too far beyond the ability to guide them.